How To Quickly Cook Spinach on the Stovetop

 Everything You Need to Know About Cooking Spinach on the Stovetop

 Wash and dry the spinach: Add the spinach to a bowl or sink full of cold water, gently swishing it around to dislodge any dirt.
 Do not agitate it too much, as you want the dirt to sink to the bottom of the bowl.
 Remove the spinach to a clean dry towel and pat it dry.

-Cook in a wide frying pan with high sides: When cooking spinach, it’s best to use a frying pan with high sides, though a wok also works very well.
-The volume of spinach will be overwhelming at first and the high sides help to keep things contained.
-The wide surface area of a frying pan also helps expose as much of the the spinach to heat as possible, allowing it to wilt evenly and evaporate liquid quickly.
+Cook in a wide frying pan with high sides: When cooking spinach, it’s best to use a frying pan with high sides, although a wok also works very well.
+The volume of spinach will be overwhelming at first, and the high sides help to keep things contained.
+The wide surface area of a frying pan also helps expose as much of the spinach to heat as possible, allowing it to wilt evenly and evaporate liquid quickly.

+Stovetop sautéing usually calls for at least a teaspoon of oil.
 I do not use oil to cook spinach that will later be used in a recipe, such as for quiche or spanakopita.
 It’s not really necessary since spinach is so full of water that it immediately begins to release liquid upon contact with the hot pan, and I find that adding extra oil here can make the final dish oily.
 The water protects it while it is cooking, making it unnecessary to add a cooking fat.
 If, however, you are cooking the spinach as a side dish, you may want to start with onions or garlic cooked in oil or butter.